What The Latest Immigration Polls Do (And Don't) Say

 It's hard to know how to interpret the results of that question without the context of current immigration levels.
 As of 2016, the U.S. accepted nearly 1.2 million new legal permanent residents, according to the Department of Homeland Security.
 Of those, just over half were new arrivals.
 The rest of people received changes in status — for example, some might have been refugees who became legal permanent residents.

 The poll found that 72 percent of people chose some number under 1 million, which might suggest that those people want to reduce legal immigration.
 But then, the question didn't provide them with current immigration levels.
 There was no way for many of them to know what direction they were arguing for immigration to move in.
-As a result, this is one more way that this poll's results may have been misleading.
+As a result, this is one way that this poll's results may have been misleading.